-Simulated annealing.
-SA is probabilistic tool for global combinatorial optimisation problems that enables gradual convergence to a global near-optimal solution via a temperature cooling mechanism, analogous to the cooling used in the annealing technique in metallurgy to alter a material's physical properties.23 the current solution, it then determines whether the new solution is better or worse than the current solution in terms of the objective function E. If it is better, then the new solution is accepted as the current solution of the next iteration.
+Simulated annealing is probabilistic tool for global combinatorial optimisation problems that enables gradual convergence to a global near-optimal solution via a temperature cooling mechanism, analogous to the cooling used in the annealing technique in metallurgy to alter a material's physical properties [20].

+In each iteration, simulated annealing slightly perturbs the current solution S_c to create a new solution S_n that is close to the current solution, it then determines whether the new solution is better or worse than the current solution in terms of the objective function E. If it is better, then the new solution is accepted as the current solution of the next iteration.
 If it is worse, then it can still be accepted based on an acceptance probability P{Accept} :

-In each iteration, SA slightly perturbs the current solution S_c to create a new solution S_n that is close to where k = 1, and $\Delta E = E(S_n) - E(S_c) = E_n - E_c$.
+$$P{Accept}(S_n) = \exp\left(-\frac{\Delta E}{kT}\right) \tag{11}$$ where k = 1, and $\Delta E = E(S_n) - E(S_c) = E_n - E_c$.
 E_n is the objective function of the new solution, E_c is the objective function of the current solution, and T is the temperature parameter.
-T in SA is analogous to the temperature of the metal in the annealing metallurgical technique, in which a metal is heated to high temperature and then cooled.
+T in simulated annealing is analogous to the temperature of the metal in the annealing metallurgical technique, in which a metal is heated to high temperature and then cooled.
 Starting from a high initial temperature T_0 , T is decreased at the end of each iteration according to a user-defined cooling scheme.
 The cooling scheme used in this work is: